 Theory of Knowledge (ToK)

-ToK is an interdisciplinary course undertaken during the IB Program.
-It is designed to stimulate critical awareness of the bases of knowledge, experience, and judgment in human thought and creativity.
+Theory of knowledge is an interdisciplinary course undertaken during the IB program.
+It's designed to stimulate critical awareness of the bases of knowledge, experience and judgment in human thought and creativity.

 Extended Essay (EE)